forsyde/forsyde-shell/README.md

 The current project provides a set of scripts to set up the ForSyDe ecosystem for the demonstrator applications and create a shell environment with the necessary commands.

-### Dependencies

-For the ForSyDe-SystemC projects you need to install [SystemC](http://www.accellera.org/downloads/standards/systemc) manually on your workstation.

 ### Installation

-Currently the installation script works only on Debian distributions of Linux.
+Currently the installation script works on :
+ * modern Debian distributions of Linux (tested with Ubuntu 12.04, Ubuntu 14.01).
+Dependencies are installed with [APT](https://wiki.debian.org/Apt).
+ * OS X ( tested with 10.11 El Capitan).
+Dependencies are installed with [MacPorts](https://www.macports.org).

 On other OS, for the time being you can study `setup.sh` to install manually all dependencies.

 To install all dependencies and create the shell simply run from the current folder: